Show me the Monet

 You may recall a blog post earlier in the year where I wrote about being filmed for a BBC Series titled “Show me the Monet“.
 Well, the 10 episode series begins on Monday 9th May on BBC 2 weekdays 5:15-6:00pm.
-I have been told that I am appearing in the program on Wednesday 18th with my painting of Grey Street viewed from Emerson Chambers.
+I have been told that I am appearing in the program on Wednesday 18th.
+My painting of Grey Street viewed from Emerson Chambers has been selected.

-“The series following the fortunes of amateur and professional artists from all over the United Kingdom, as they battle it out for a spot at the Show Me the Monet grand exhibition and sale at the Royal College of Art in London, where members of the public and the art world alike will bid to buy the best of the art work on show.
+“The series following the fortunes of amateur and professional artists from all over the United Kingdom.
+They battle it out for a spot at the Show Me the Monet grand exhibition and sale at the Royal College of Art in London.
+Members of the public and the art world alike will bid to buy the best of the art work on show.

-The painting I submitted actually began with me doing a sketchbook study in watercolour on location as preparation for a painting demonstration I was doing at Waterstones the book shop one Saturday morning last September.
+The painting I submitted actually began with me doing a sketchbook study in watercolour on location.
+It was preparation for a painting demonstration I was doing at Waterstones the book shop one Saturday morning last September.

 Using the sketch and some reference photographs, I drew the basic shape of the buildings and figures in readiness for the demonstration.
-I was able to work quite quickly on this particular painting and as you can see form the photograph, I managed to complete most of the building on the right hand side of the painting.
+I was able to work quite quickly on this particular painting.
+As you can see from the photograph, I managed to complete most of the building on the right hand side of the painting.
 I was able to finish off the rest of the scene in my studio.

-The filming of my appearance on the program was an enjoyable but slightly disappointing experience for me as my work was not selected for the Royal College of Art, but I’d much rather try something and fail than not try at all.
+The filming of my appearance on the program was an enjoyable but slightly disappointing experience for me.
+My work was not selected for the Royal College of Art.
+However, I’d much rather try something and fail than not try at all.
 I’m looking forward to finding out what artwork the judges did pick in the end.